Ishaan-Dev1/O11y/Loki/noise-reduction.md

 [FILTER]
     Name    grep
     Match   kube.*
-    Exclude log ^DEBUG
+    Exclude log (?i)DEBUG
     Exclude log /api/v1/readyz
 ```

 **What's different here:**
-- Instead of `Exclude log_level DEBUG` (matching a parsed field), it matches `^DEBUG` directly against the raw `log` text, anchored at the start of the line.
-This only works if your app actually prefixes debug lines with the literal string `DEBUG` (e.g. `DEBUG: cache miss...`) — same caveat as the Lua script discussion below.
+- Instead of `Exclude log_level DEBUG` (matching a parsed field), it matches `(?i)DEBUG` directly against the raw `log` text. `(?i)` makes the match **case-insensitive** and, unlike an anchored `^DEBUG`, it is **not** anchored to the start of the line — it matches `DEBUG`, `debug`, `Debug`, etc. anywhere in the log line (e.g. `2026-07-20T10:00:00 debug: cache miss...` or `[DEBUG] handler started`), not just lines that literally begin with the token.
+This is more forgiving of timestamp-prefixed or bracketed log formats than a strict start-anchored match, at the cost of being slightly more likely to match `DEBUG` appearing incidentally inside a longer message.
 - INFO isn't excluded at grep level at all in this version — INFO filtering is left entirely to the Lua sampling filter (Section 2.1) instead of being fully dropped here.
 That's a valid design choice: grep does a hard cut on DEBUG (rarely useful, safe to fully drop), while INFO is only *thinned out* probabilistically so you keep a representative sample rather than losing INFO-level visibility completely.
 - The health-check endpoint excluded is `/api/v1/readyz` rather than `/api/v1/health` — worth double-checking against your actual probe path (Kubernetes readiness probes commonly hit `/readyz`, `/healthz`, or `/api/v1/health` depending on the app/framework — pick whichever matches what's actually configured on your Deployments' `readinessProbe`).

 **Why you might prefer this version:** it's a leaner ruleset (2 lines vs 3), and it deliberately splits responsibility — grep for a hard binary exclude (DEBUG, readiness noise), Lua for probabilistic thinning (INFO).
-The tradeoff is it depends on raw-text prefix matching rather than `Merge_Log On` + parsed `log_level`, so it's more fragile to log-format changes (see 2.1 below).
+The tradeoff is it depends on raw-text matching rather than `Merge_Log On` + parsed `log_level`, so it's more fragile to log-format changes (see 2.1 below).

 ## 2. Lua Sampling Filter — Probabilistic Sampling